glyfish/glyfish.github.io/_posts/2018-08-25-discrete_cross_correlation_theorem.md

 {% katex %}O(N^2){% endkatex %} operations are required to perform the calculation, where
 {% katex %}N{% endkatex %} is the length of the input vectors.

-To verify following results a manual evaluation is helpful.
+Verification of following results requires a manual calculation.
 A method of organizing the calculation to facilitate
 this is shown in table below.
-The table rows are constructed from the all elements of
+The table rows are constructed from the elements of
 {% katex %}f_{n}{% endkatex %} and the time lagged
 elements of {% katex %}g_{n+t}{% endkatex %} for each value {% katex %}t{% endkatex %}.
 The column is indexed by the element number